 These bins are very large and exceed the weekly average output of Bangor households.
 Crews will also make an additional run during peak holiday season.
-That said, additional 96-gallon bins are available for $260 each year, which averages out to $5/week.
-The fee covers the cost of the extra trash generated as well as the cost of service and maintenance for the bin.
+That being said, additional 96-gallon bins are available for $260 each year, which averages out to $5/week.
+The fee covers the disposal cost of the extra trash generated as well as the cost of service and maintenance for the bin.
 Call Public Works at 207-992-4500 for more information.
-We are working out a fee structure for additional bins and will have more info soon.

 Do the bins need to be placed curbside in a certain way for the automated system?

-Yes, the front of the bin should face the street.
+Yes, the front of the bin should face the street, leave 3’ clearance around the bin and 15’ clearance overhead.
 The bins are clearly marked with placement directions.